Don Bosseler

-Donald John Bosseler (January 24, 1936 – November 6, 2024) was an American professional football player who was a fullback in the National Football League (NFL) for the Washington Redskins from 1957 to 1964.
+Donald John "The Bull" Bosseler (January 24, 1936 – November 6, 2024) was an American professional football player as a fullback in the National Football League (NFL) for the Washington Redskins from 1957 to 1964.
 He played college football for the Miami Hurricanes and was selected in the first round of the 1957 NFL draft with the ninth overall pick.

-He was inducted into the College Football Hall of Fame in 1990.
+In 1970, Bosseler was inducted into the University of Miami Sports Hall of Fame then the College Football Hall of Fame twenty years later.
+He was named one of the 80 greatest players in Redskins history in 2012, when the franchise celebrated its 80th anniversary.

 Early life

 Bosseler attended and played high school football at Batavia High School in Batavia, New York.

 College career

 Bosseler was a four-year starter at fullback for the University of Miami.
-In his senior year in 1956, he helped the team to an 8–1–1 record, was named All-America by the Associated Press, and was MVP in the Senior Bowl.
-He rushed for 1,642 yards in his four years.
+In 1956, the senior was a core player for the Hurricanes team that compiled an 8–1–1 record and ranked No. 6 in the final Associated Press poll.
+He was named All-America by the Associated Press and MVP in the Senior Bowl that season, which saw him gain 723 yards and four touchdowns on the ground.

-Bosseler was inducted into the University of Miami Sports Hall of Fame in 1970.
+Overall, Bosseler rushed for 1,642 yards on the ground, the second most in Hurricanes history at the time.
+The total still ranks 21st on their all-time list.